2015 Kansas City Royals season: Game 4, October 31

 The ceremonial first pitch was thrown out by country singer Tim McGraw, son of the late Mets relief pitcher Tug McGraw.
-The starting pitchers for Game 4 are Chris Young of the Royals and Steven Matz of the Mets.
+The starting pitchers for Game 4 were Chris Young of the Royals and Steven Matz of the Mets.
 Conforto scored the game's first run with a home run in the third inning, and Wilmer Flores scored later in the inning.
 Conforto hit another home run in the fifth inning, becoming the first rookie to hit two home runs in a World Series game since Andruw Jones in the 1996 World Series.
 In the sixth inning, Zobrist hit his eighth double of the postseason, tying a postseason record previously set by Albert Pujols and David Freese of the 2011 St. Louis Cardinals.
 The Royals took the lead in the eighth inning off of Tyler Clippard and Familia, who had his second blown save of the series.

 Game 5, November 1

 Volquez returned to the Dominican Republic for his father's funeral the day after Game 1, but returned to the Royals in time to start Game 5.
 Harvey started for the Mets.
 Tony Bennett performed America the Beautiful, and the first pitch was thrown by Cleon Jones, Mookie Wilson, and Darryl Strawberry.

-Granderson led off the first inning with a home run for the Mets, and scored the Mets' second run in the sixth inning.
+Granderson led off the first inning with a home run for the Mets, and he scored the Mets' second run in the sixth inning.
 Harvey pitched eight shutout innings for the Mets.
 It appeared manager Terry Collins would go to Familia, his closer, for the ninth inning, but Harvey convinced Collins to keep him in the game.
-He then gave up a leadoff walk to Lorenzo Cain in the ninth inning, and the Royals got a run when Hosmer drove Cain in with a double, prompting Collins to go get Familia.
+He then gave up a leadoff walk to Lorenzo Cain in the ninth inning.
+The Royals scored their first run when Hosmer drove Cain in with a double, prompting Collins to bring in Familia.
 Hosmer scored the tying run, and Familia blew his third save of the postseason and series; his eight save opportunities tied the postseason record set in 2002 by Robb Nen.

 In the top of the twelfth inning, with Addison Reed pitching for the Mets, Pérez hit a single for the Royals.
 Pinch running for Pérez, Jarrod Dyson stole a base and scored on a single by pinch hitter Christian Colón.
 After Paulo Orlando, who had substituted into the game earlier, reached base on an error by Daniel Murphy, Alcides Escobar hit a double to score Colón.
 Ben Zobrist was intentionally walked to load the bases, and Cain drove home three more runs with a double off Bartolo Colón.
 Davis pitched a shutout inning for the Royals to complete the series and win the championship; he struck out Wilmer Flores looking to end the game, series, and baseball season.

 This marked the second consecutive year (and the fourth time in the last six years) that the home team did not win the World Series, thus the trophy presentation was done in the locker room.